 The venue makes Melbourne Park the only Grand Slam tennis venue in the world to boast three stadiums with retractable roofs, meaning that all Australian Open matches can be completed over the two weeks of the tournament, even with a fortnight of continuous rain or extreme heat.

-Melbourne United debuted at MCA in 2014 and, along with Hisense Arena, has since called it home.
+Melbourne United debuted at MCA in 2014 and, along with Melbourne Arena, has since called it home.
 Having competed in the NBL for 30 years as the Melbourne Tigers, the re-branded Melbourne United has established their new identity.

 The inaugural game, on Wednesday 12, doubled as the first commercial event at the revamped arena, when they took on the Cairns Taipans.
 The venue has hosted numerous National Basketball League (NBL) games across the subsequent seasons.

-MCA proudly shares hosting duties with its sister venue Hisense Arena as two home teams, Melbourne Vixens and Collingwood Magpies, play out their Suncorp Super Netball seasons.
+MCA proudly shares hosting duties with its sister venue Melbourne Arena as two home teams, Melbourne Vixens and Collingwood Magpies, play out their Suncorp Super Netball seasons.
 The dual-premiership holding Vixens (2009 and 2014) have featured in the venue’s event calendar since 2008.